 Equally, programming languages are more popular than ever before.
 Working programmers not only contribute to their development but also put a great deal of effort into understanding more advanced features and distilling them for others.
-Their work tends to be found on blogs or at various conferences (such as those listed here).
+Their work tends to be found on blogs or at various conferences (such BOBkonf, !!Con (BangBangCon), Curry On, Papers We Love, StrangeLoop, and others listed here)-some are still active, others are not but have great archived content.